 I have done many pet photo sessions with my own dogs.
 We sometimes just go straight out and start taking photos, but my dogs just love dirt, digging rolling and being dogs!
 This is great until I go to take photos and realise they are dirt covered and grass stained!
 These are my own tips from my experience to get your dog looking their absolute best!
 I also recommend products I personally use.
 Please note that I am providing affiliate links, but these are products I absolutely love, use and recommend.
 Read on to find out more…

 After a good rinse, always make sure to leave time to use conditioner!
 I always used to skip conditioner because I didn’t really understand the benefits.
 Now I have discovered that a really good lather of conditioner will help remove all the dead hair!
 I’ve noticed a huge reduction in shedding using a dog Conditioner.
-I also use a few pumps of Relax Conditioner because again, I love the scent!
 I do another rinse after this and watch all the dead hair fall away (another tip, make sure to clean the drain afterwards!)

 By doing all this, my dogs all have beautiful, shiny and tangle-free coats.
 Shedding is minimal and they rarely have any stains on their fur.
 The other bonus is that in our warm climate, they don’t overheat, as they never have an overload of undercoat making them hot.
 If you are new to grooming, make sure to incorporate treats and lots of positive rewards for your dog.
 Mine have been groomed since birth, so they know the routine.
 Don’t expect a dog that hasn’t been properly introduced to grooming to accept it without some extra work.